herrerovir/SQL-world-life-expectancy/README.md

 * **Relationship between GDP and life expectancy**

 In this study was observed that the higher the GDP of a country, its life expectancy increases.
-Consequently, a positive relationship exists between life expectancy and GP.
+Consequently, a positive relationship exists between life expectancy and GDP.

 <small> Table 6.
 Top 5 countries with the average lowest GDP </small>